.png)

-Qalam Kada — a sanctuary of thought where research, reflection, and experience converge.
+Qalam Kada — a sanctuary of thoughts where research, reflection, and experience converge.

 Qalam Kada is a personal and academic repository curated by Dr. Tahira S. Khan, offering a window into her journey of thought, research, and lived experiences.
 It serves as a reflective space where scholarly writings, personal insights, and the lessons gathered over a lifetime come together.
 Through Qalam Kada, Dr. Khan shares her evolving understanding of the world, blending academic rigor with personal narrative to inspire, inform, and engage a wider community of readers.